Divorce Alaska Custody

 Features of Divorce Alaska Custody

-- The court takes in to account only those factors that directly impact the well being of the child
+- The court takes into account only those factors that directly impact the well being of the child

-- The court has the right to award shared custody (i.e. physical, legal or both), if it believes the following two points
+- The court has the right to award shared responsibility(i.e. physical, legal or both), if it believes the following two points

 - It would foster frequent and continuous contact with both parents